Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 - Displays that current date.
-For this example and the following examples, the format of the date will be determined by the format that is set for the cell that this function is used in.
+For this example and the following examples, the format of the date will be determined by the format that is set for the cell that this function is used.

 - Displays the date that will come one week into the future.
 You can also go any number of days into the future as you wish.

-- Displays the amount of years past by subtracting a certain year from today's date.
-For this example, it would be more practical to use a cell reference for the year if this example were used in an spreadsheet application.
+- Displays the number of years past by subtracting a certain year from today's date.
+For this example, it would be more practical to use a cell reference for the year if this example were used in a spreadsheet application.

 - Determines the day in a number format of the current month.
 So, if it was July 5th, this formula would display the number 5 in a cell.

-For an example, lets take a look at a situation where one may use the TODAY function on a day to day basis.
+For example, let's take a look at a situation where one may use the TODAY function on a day-to-day basis.
 Take into consideration the table in the illustration below.
 The information is part of a spreadsheet that is dedicated to tracking laboratory specimens related to plastics laboratory testing.

 Spreadsheet Column Descriptions

 The table below shows descriptions of the columns of the spreadsheet example.
 Three dates are tracked for which two will be used to find out to determine a binomial answer that results from an if statement and how many days have passed till a certain date.

 Date that test specimen were molded and when the curing process starts.

 Formula to determine.

 To determine if a two-day cure has occurred, the today function uses the current date and subtracts the mold date.
 This type of calculation will give the difference between the two dates resulting in the number of days that have passed.

 Since if the formula is looking for a number greater than 2, a "Yes" appears in the cell.
 Otherwise, a "No" would appear until the following days trigger the TODAY function to result in a difference greater than two.